yudhanjaya/yudhanjaya.github.io/_notes/2024-06-Fate-of-the-gorillas.md

 Much has been made of their utility.
 This is largely speculation, of course, but first impressions in many fields have seem to have convinced people that these will take over the world and do so many of the tasks that interns and entry-level knowledge workers are typically hired to do.

 The backlash has been just as vocal, initially technical stemming from papers that point out that these models are nothing more than sophisticated stochastic parrots.
-And then as the technology profilterated from consumers who saw themselves being on the receiving end of these technologies.
+And then as the technology proliferated, from consumers who saw themselves being on the receiving end of these technologies.

 ![]({{site.baseurl}}/images/stochastic parrots.png)

 And then, of course, there has been the more philosophical angle.
 If something appears to exhibit some level of human-like reasoning, is it intelligent?
 Has it somehow through language absorbed some kind of facts and knowledge about the world?
 Has it built a map of the world and its meanings in its gguf file of a head?
 Is it just a Chinese room, a bunch of heuristics stapled together that can give the impression of convincing conversation without any actual thought inside?

 I'm going to use here the example of Vafa et al, who trained a transformer model to estimate trips in New York City.
+The model's predictions were, in their words, quite accurate.
+This implies that it has some understanding of what New York City is or at least it's enough of its distances and routes to make these predictions.

-The model's predictions were, in their words, quite accurate, but when they deconstructed the map of New York that the model held in its world, what they found was this strange thing underneath.
+But when they deconstructed the map of New York that the model held in its world, what they found was this strange thing underneath.

 ![]({{site.baseurl}}/images/vafa-map.png)